dheero/OBF.github.io/wiki/Main_Page.md

-2012](Minutes:2012_Sep_ConfCall "wikilink"), [our membership overwhelmingly approved of associating with SPI](http://vote.heliosvoting.org/helios/e/OBFjoiningSPI), and as of October 12, 2012, O|B|F is a SPI-associated project.
+2012](Minutes:2012_Sep_ConfCall "wikilink"), [our membership overwhelmingly approved of associating with SPI](http://vote.heliosvoting.org/helios/e/OBFjoiningSPI), and as of October 12, 2012, OBF is a SPI-associated project.

 BOSC
 ----